 Melbourne trust lawyers at Mommers & Colombo, Attorneys at Law

-When the time comes to create a trust, you will need an experienced Cocoa trust attorney.
+When the time comes to create a trust, you will need an experienced Brevard County trust attorney.
 Our trust attorneys at Mommers & Colombo, Attorneys at Law have been creating trusts as part of our estate planning practice for more than 17 years.
 Our skilled attorneys sit with you to discuss your assets and determine what you hope to accomplish.
 There are different types of trusts, including living, testamentary, revocable and irrevocable.
 We explain all your options so that you can make decisions that are right for you.

 Types of trusts

 As stated earlier, there are many different types of trusts.
 Your Melbourne attorney is here to help you decide which type is best for you.
 Some of the most common trusts include:

 · Living trust – You create a revocable living trust for yourself.
 You can be the trustee of your own living trust, keeping full control over all property held in trust.
 Living trusts can help you avoid probate, reduce estate taxes or set up long-term property management.